 Globalizing the Black Patch Tobacco Wars

-At the turn of the 20th Century, tobacco farmers in Western Kentucky and Central Tennessee waged a fierce guerrilla war against the Duke tobacco monopoly, which was expanding globally and also experiencing resistance in China.
-This ongoing project explores the links between the Boxer Rebellion in China and the Black Patch Tobacco Wars that garnered national attention here.
+At the turn of the 20th Century, tobacco farmers in Western Kentucky and Central Tennessee waged a fierce guerrilla war against the Duke tobacco monopoly, which was expanding globally and encountering resistance in China during the same period.
+This ongoing project explores the links between the Boxer Rebellion in China and the Black Patch Tobacco Wars that garnered national attention here in the states.
 I am especially interested in the shared fiery rhetoric of encroachment on the local way of life by outside forces.

 Preserving a Periwinkle-Covered Past

 Race relations during the Black Patch Tobacco Wars were incredibly complex.
 Night Riders in Lyon County, KY split into 2 camps: a racially-integrated group of farmers concerned with the economic impact of Duke's tobacco monopoly on their lives versus a smaller faction of Shirt-Tail Night Riders who committed racial violence.
 The internment of Kentucky Lake in the 1960s covered the site of their worst atrocity, but in the past few years volunteers have searched periwinkle-covered land for the homesites and lost cemetery of black Lyon Countians who were violently forced from their homes between 1908-1912.
-The small farming community near Eddy Creek was a rare example of racial integration after the Civil War, and the descendants of the original freed slaves and Union Army Veterans banded together to preserve their livelihood against the Duke family, but they came under attack by their racist counterparts--the Shirt-Tail Night Riders.
+This small farming community near Eddy Creek was a rare example of racial integration after the Civil War, and these descendants of the original freed slaves and Union Army Veterans banded together to preserve their livelihood against the Duke family while coming under attack by their racist counterparts--the Shirt-Tail Night Riders.

 Feel free to reach out for more information on these projects.